mahima-14-umass/FlowLogCategorization/README.md

 Flow Log Tagger is a scalable and efficient Java application that processes flow log data, assigns tags based on a lookup table, and aggregates tagged data.
 This system is designed to handle large-scale log files efficiently using multi-threading.

+## Assumptions Made

+- Log version will always be 2.
+- Lookup table structure will not change

 ## Features

 - Efficiently parses and processes large flow log files (up to **1GB**)